garrettsutula/aws-solutions-architect-associate-notes/notes/databases.md

 ## Relational Database (RDS)
 [RDS FAQ](https://aws.amazon.com/rds/faqs/)

 `RDS` runs on virtual machines but you cannot log in to these operating systems.
 Patching is Amazon's responsibility.
-RDBMS are useful for Online Transaction Processing (OLTP).
+RDSes are useful for Online Transaction Processing (OLTP).

 `RDS` has two key features:
 - Multi-AZ - For disaster recovery, has automatic failover